richard-dao/multithreaded-httpserver/README.md

 `PUT /foo.txt HTTP/1.1\r\nContent-Length: 21\r\n\r\nHello foo, I am World`

 `PUT /new.txt HTTP/1.1\r\nContent-Length: 14\r\n\r\nHello\nI am new`

+## Multithreading
+THe server uses a thread-pool design, which utilizes worker threads and a single dispatcher thread.
+This is implemented using the POSIX threads library and handles atomic and coherent requests.

+# Thread Safety
+In order to ensure coherent and atomic linearization, the server implements a thread-safe queue by utilizing reader-writer locks classes.
+These classes allow for multiple readers can request a resource but only a single writer can write to a resource at a time.
+Implements placing a shared lock, an exclusive lock, or removing a lock.
+(In other words it implements `flock()` from scratch.

 ## Responses
 Standard HTTP status codes are supported including: 200, 201, 400, 403, 404, 500, 501, 505.